The Prophecy of Fr. Roman Braga

 A Confessor in the Orthodox Church is someone who undergoes horrible sufferings inflicted in an effort to force him to recant his faith, but who endures in his confession to the end.

 Such a man was Fr.
-Roman Braga, abbot of the Holy Dormition Monastery in Rives Junction, MI until his recent passing.
+Roman Braga, abbot of the Holy Dormition Monastery in Rives Junction, Michigan, until his recent passing.

 Fr.
 Roman sustained unspeakable torments as a prisoner of the communist regime in Romania, kept in a filthy cell while weathering many beatings.
 Yet he not only emerged triumphant, he also found the spiritual strength to forgive his tormentors and even to thank God for the sufferings he withstood.